 Swan Turton’s Corporate group combines technical expertise and commercial acumen to provide advice on the full range of transactions that businesses are likely to encounter, whatever their size and stage of development.
-This includes mergers and acquisitions, corporate finance, asset, business and share sales and purchases, shareholder agreements and disputes, joint ventures, rights issues, AIM listings and other IPOs as well as ongoing corporate advisory matters and advice on corporate governance.
+This includes corporate finance, asset, business and share sales and purchases, shareholder agreements and disputes, joint ventures, rights issues, as well as ongoing corporate advisory matters and advice on corporate governance.
 We also advise on PPP’s and similar public private collaborations.

 Clients include entrepreneurs, start ups and SMEs through to LLPs, partnerships and large established companies and PLCs as well as charities and other not for profit organisations.
 We also advise acquirers and investors in businesses, be they angel investors, private equity providers, venture capitalists, banks or other financial institutions.
 We work with clients not only in the domestic market, but on deals with cross-border elements as well as those that are truly international transactions.